Sidereal time

-Viewed from the same location, a star seen at one position in the sky will be seen at the same position on another night at the same sidereal time.
+Viewed from the same location, a star seen at one position in the sky will be seen at the same position on another night at the same time of day (or night), if the day is defined as a sidereal day.
 This is similar to how the time kept by a sundial (Solar time) can be used to find the location of the Sun.
 Just as the Sun and Moon appear to rise in the east and set in the west due to the rotation of Earth, so do the stars.
-Both Solar time and sidereal time make use of the regularity of Earth's rotation about its polar axis: solar time follows the Sun while, roughly speaking, sidereal time follows the distant fixed stars on the celestial sphere.
+Both solar time and sidereal time make use of the regularity of Earth's rotation about its polar axis: solar time is reckoned according to the position of the Sun in the sky while sidereal time is based approximately on the position of the fixed stars on the theoretical celestial sphere.

-More exactly, sidereal time is the angle, measured along the celestial equator, from the observer's meridian to the great circle that passes through the March equinox and both celestial poles, and is usually expressed in hours, minutes, and seconds.
-Common time on a typical clock (mean Solar time) measures a slightly longer cycle, accounting not only for Earth's axial rotation but also for Earth's orbit around the Sun.
+More exactly, sidereal time is the angle, measured along the celestial equator, from the observer's meridian to the great circle that passes through the March equinox (the northern hemisphere's vernal equinox) and both celestial poles, and is usually expressed in hours, minutes, and seconds.
+In the context of sidereal time, "March equinox" or "equinox" or "first point of Aries" is currently the direction from the center of the Earth along the line formed by the intersection of the Earth's equator and the ecliptic, toward the constellation Pisces; during ancient times it was toward the constellation Aries.
+Common time on a typical clock (using mean Solar time) measures a slightly longer cycle, affected not only by Earth's axial rotation but also by Earth's orbit around the Sun.

+The March equinox itself precesses slowly westward relative to the fixed stars, completing one revolution in about 25,800 years, so the misnamed "sidereal" day ("sidereal" is derived from the Latin sidus meaning "star") is 0.0084 seconds shorter than the stellar day, Earth's actual period of rotation relative to the fixed stars.
+The slightly longer stellar period is measured as the Earth rotation angle (ERA), formerly the stellar angle.
+An increase of 360° in the ERA is a full rotation of the Earth.

 A sidereal day on Earth is approximately 86164.0905 seconds (23 h 56 min 4.0905 s or 23.9344696 h).

-(Seconds here follow the SI definition and are not to be confused with ephemeris second.)

-The March equinox itself precesses slowly westward relative to the fixed stars, completing one revolution in about 25,800 years, so the misnamed sidereal day ("sidereal" is derived from the Latin sidus meaning "star") is 0.0084 second shorter than the stellar day, Earth's period of rotation relative to the fixed stars.

-The slightly longer "true" sidereal period is measured as the Earth Rotation Angle (ERA), formerly the stellar angle.
-An increase of 360° in the ERA is a full rotation of the Earth.

-Because Earth orbits the Sun once a year, the sidereal time at any given place and time will gain about four minutes against local civil time, every 24 hours, until, after a year has passed, one additional sidereal "day" has elapsed compared to the number of solar days that have gone by.
+(Seconds are defined as per International System of Units and are not to be confused with ephemeris seconds.)
+Each day, the sidereal time at any given place and time will be about four minutes shorter than local civil time (which is based on solar time), so that for a complete year the number of sidereal "days" is one more than the number of solar days.